Digital Signage for Restaurants: Menu Boards That Update Themselves

 No — you don’t need a media player box behind any menu TV.
 ChannelOS runs as a web page in the TV’s own browser, so any screen that loads a modern web page can be a menu board: Android TV, Google TV, webOS, Fire TV, or a cheap browser-on-an-HDMI-stick plugged into the display you already have.

 To go live you open play.channelos.tv on the TV, scan the on-screen code from your phone, and that screen is running in about two minutes.
-There’s no app to sideload, no player device to provision per screen, and no per-device license to track.
+There’s no player device to provision per screen, and no per-device license to track.
 The first screen is free; after that it’s per screen per month — no seats, no setup fees.
 (More on why in no media player required.)

 Why it matters: the usual signage bill is mostly hardware and licensing.
 Strip those out and adding a menu board costs about the price of an HDMI stick.